-The criminal defense attorneys in San Francisco, CA, at Ticket Crushers help clients with outstanding arrest and bench warrants throughout the greater San Francisco Bay area.
+The criminal defense attorneys in California, at Ticket Crushers help clients with outstanding arrest and bench warrants throughout the greater San Francisco Bay area.

 Our attorneys can help you clear the arrest warrant for a new charge, a warrant after a violation of probation, or a bench warrant issued after you failed to appear in court or missed a court date.
 The most common type of warrants in California include:

 - Arrest warrants which are issued by the court after an officer has probable cause that a crime was committed;

 - Bench warrants (sometimes called the “body attachments”) which are issued by the judge from “the bench” in the courtroom.
 Bench warrants can be issued for any of the following reasons:

 - Failure to pay (FTA) restitution warrants; and

 - Failure to obey a court order warrant.